Hodge-Tate decomposition for non-smooth spaces: Introduction

-In the Section \ref{sec8}, we give a comparison between the pro-\'etale cohomology and the \'eh de Rham cohomology for proper rigid space over a discretely valued subfield $K_0$, generalizing the smooth case developed in \cite{Sch13}.
-The idea is to use the simplicial method and the cohomological descent developed in the Section \ref{sec7}, together with the \'eh-descent of differentials for smooth rigid spaces (Theorem \ref{descent}).
-Our main result is the following: \begin{theorem}[(pro-\'etale)-\'eh de Rham comparison] Let $Y$ be a proper rigid space over $K_0$.
+In Section \ref{sec8}, we provide a comparison between the pro-\'etale cohomology and the $\eh$ de Rham cohomology for proper rigid spaces over a discretely valued subfield $K_0$, generalizing the smooth case developed in \cite{Sch13}.
+The idea is to use the simplicial method and the cohomological descent developed in Section \ref{sec7}, together with the $\eh$-descent of differentials for smooth rigid spaces (Theorem \ref{descent}).
+Our main result in this section is the following: \begin{theorem}[(pro-\'etale)-$\eh$ de Rham comparison] Let $Y$ be a proper rigid space over $K_0$.
 Then there exists a $\Gal(K/K_0)$-equivariant filtered quasi-isomorphism

-which generalizes the smooth case in \cite{Sch13}. \end{theorem} Here the left side above has the tensor product filtration given by the Hodge filtration of the \'eh de Rham complex and the canonical filtration on $\mathrm{B_{dR}}$, and $\BB_\dR$ is the de Rham sheaf for $X$ over the pro-\'etale site (see Definition \ref{Bdr pe}) with its natural filtration.
-As an upshot, we get the degeneracy for the \'eh version of the Hodge-de Rham spectral sequence at its $E_1$ page, assuming the condition of $Y$ above (Proposition \ref{HT-dR deg}).
+which generalizes the smooth case in \cite{Sch13}. \end{theorem} Here the left side above has the tensor product filtration, which is given by the Hodge filtration of the $\eh$ de Rham complex and the canonical filtration on $\mathrm{B_{dR}}$.
+In the right side above, the cofficient $\BB_\dR$ is the de Rham sheaf for $X$ over the pro-\'etale site (see \cite[Definition 6.1]{Sch13}, and the Definition \ref{Bdr pe}) with its natural filtration.
+As an upshot, we obtain the degeneracy for the $\eh$ version of the Hodge-de Rham spectral sequence at its $E_1$-page, assuming the condition of $Y$ above (Proposition \ref{HT-dR deg}): namely, the following natural spectral sequence degenerates at the first page